-Arrive Home is a national affordable housing program that provides Down Payment Assistance offerings and alternative credit solutions to underserved and minority communities across the US.
-Arrive Home is tasked with implementing the day-to-day operations of TREDCs DPA and EEP programs.
+Arrive Home is a national affordable housing program that provides Down Payment Assistance offerings and alternative credit solutions to aspiring homeowners across the US.
+Arrive Home is tasked with implementing the day-to-day operations of TREDC's DPA and EEP programs.